AztecProtocol/aztec-packages/docs/docs/concepts/foundation/communication/public_private_calls/slow_updates_tree.md

 ## The need for a slow updates tree

-This structure was created specifically to privately & publicly access data that is not updated often.
-It should be used to store data that is not sensitive but should be accessible from private smart contracts.
+This structure was created specifically to privately & publicly access historical public data that is not updated often.
+It should be used to store data that is not sensitive but needs to be accessible from private smart contracts.
 Using a slow updates tree, it is possible to:

-- Update public data from public and private functions
+- Access historic public data from a private function
-- Access public data from a public function
+- Access historic public data from a public function
-- Access public data from a private function _without revealing which contract we're executing_
+- Update public data (that does not need updated often) from public and private functions

 This data structure is ideal for these use cases: